Killzone: Shadow Fall Review

 Killzone: Shadow Fall

-Peace between the two sides doesn’t last (if at all) and the VSA are fearful of the escalating small skirmishes between the two sides.
-In the majority of the missions, you won’t be alone with either useless AI controlled Vektan soldiers following you around or your trusty OWL drone.
-Using the DualShock 4’s touchpad, the OWL drone can be set to varying modes.
+Peace between the two sides doesn't last (if at all), and the VSA are fearful of the escalating small skirmishes.
+In most missions, you won't be alone, with either useless AI-controlled Vektan soldiers following you around or your trusty OWL drone.
+Using the DualShock 4's touchpad, the OWL drone can be set to various modes.
 I used the standard attack mode for the majority of my playthrough, serving as a distraction device as I worked my way into perfect flanking positions.
-If you find yourself caught out of a cover, you can easily throw up a shield that allows you to shoot through, but will deflect any incoming fire.
-Setting up zip lines – used heavily to transverse the environments – you can swiftly move from one location to another, especially one that may seem inaccessible.
-The stun ability can be finicky as the OWL will explode with a flash, but will not move around obstacles in the environment beforehand.
+If caught out of cover, you can easily throw up a shield that allows you to shoot through but deflects incoming fire.
+Setting up zip lines – used heavily to traverse the environments – you can swiftly move from one location to another, especially to seemingly inaccessible areas.
+The stun ability can be finicky as the OWL will explode with a flash but won't move around obstacles in the environment beforehand.

-Taking you through the technological city of Vekta, across the wall into the slums of New Helghan, amongst other places the mission objectives are varied enough to maintain interest throughout the lengthy single-player campaign.
-There are two sequences late in the game in particular that do hamper the entire experience, but the 1.05 patch has already updated these experience to be less frustrating.
-I’ve played through them a second time post-patch and do appreciated Guerrilla Games already listening to player feedback.
-Free-falling through a crumbling city, you must guide yourself under and over buildings without a clearly defined path to follow leading to many instant deaths.
+Taking you through the technological city of Vekta, across the wall into the slums of New Helghan, and other locations, the mission objectives are varied enough to maintain interest throughout the lengthy single-player campaign.
+Two sequences late in the game hamper the entire experience, but the 1.05 patch has already updated these sections to be less frustrating.
+I've played through them a second time post-patch and appreciate Guerrilla Games already listening to player feedback.
+Free-falling through a crumbling city, you must guide yourself under and over buildings without a clearly defined path, leading to many instant deaths.

 The dynamic Warzone mode made popular in Killzone 2 returns as Classic Warzone.
-For those unfamiliar with Warzone, objectives for both sides will be updated throughout the match from the standard Team Deathmatch, to Search and Destroy.
+For those unfamiliar with Warzone, objectives for both sides update throughout the match, from standard Team Deathmatch to Search and Destroy.
 Instead of locking weapons behind a leveling system requiring countless hours of grinding, Killzone: Shadow Fall features well over 1,500 challenges to complete.
-Offline bot matches allow you to prepare for facing real players, but you won’t be able to advance in the challenges during bot matches.
-There are only three separate classes, each with their own sets of abilities, such as being able to cloak, revive other players or use the ECHO ability from the campaign to ping the environment to find enemies.
+Offline bot matches allow you to prepare for facing real players, but you won't be able to advance in the challenges during these matches.
+There are only three separate classes, each with their own sets of abilities, such as being able to cloak, revive other players, or use the ECHO ability from the campaign to ping the environment to find enemies.

 Custom Warzones can be created, allowing players to create and share their own defined set of rules, instead of relying on the official modes created by Guerrilla Games.
-Looking to create my own Warzone, I immediately setout to create a Sniper free environment.
-I understand they may be a part of the game, but my hatred for those that sit back and try to pick off players at a distance and not play the objectives runs deep.
-Guerrilla intents to support the multiplayer portion of the game well after launch with free maps.
-The available Season Pass includes an optional co-op survival based mode and OWL drone skin, but will not include content for the competitive front.
+Looking to create my own Warzone, I immediately set out to create a Sniper-free environment.
+I understand they may be a part of the game, but my hatred for those who sit back and try to pick off players at a distance and not play the objectives runs deep.
+Guerrilla intends to support the multiplayer portion of the game well after launch with free maps.
+The available Season Pass includes an optional co-op survival-based mode and OWL drone skin but will not include content for the competitive front.

 Simply Put

-Killzone: Shadow Fall will be best known for the visual showcase on day one of the PS4’s launch, but looking past the graphics, the game boosts a very solid multiplayer experience and lengthy campaign.
-The campaign can be frustrating at times and the pacing is inconsistent, especially late in the game where it feels like you are defending a room against waves of incoming Helghast soldiers every 20 minutes.
+Killzone: Shadow Fall will be best known for its visual showcase on day one of the PS4's launch, but looking past the graphics, the game boasts a very solid multiplayer experience and lengthy campaign.
+The campaign can be frustrating at times, and the pacing is inconsistent, especially late in the game where it feels like you're defending a room against waves of incoming Helghast soldiers every 20 minutes.

 Note: Killzone: Shadow Fall was reviewed on PlayStation 4.
 A physical copy of the game was provided by the publisher/developer.